Skip to content

 Parameter Explanation:

-• datakitOrigin: Data transmission address.
-In production environments, if configured with a domain name, requests can be forwarded to any server running datakit on port 9529.
-If frontend traffic is high, you can add a load balancer (SLB) between the domain name and the datakit server.
-The frontend JS sends data to the SLB, which then forwards the request to multiple servers running datakit on port 9529.
-Multiple datakits handle RUM data without interrupting session data due to frontend request reuse, thus not affecting RUM data presentation.
+• datakitOrigin: The data transmission address.
+In production environments, if configured as a domain name, the domain request can be forwarded to any server running datakit on port 9529.
+If the frontend traffic is too high, an SLB can be added between the domain and the datakit server.
+Frontend JS sends data to the SLB, which forwards the requests to multiple servers running datakit on port 9529.
+Multiple datakits handle RUM data; due to frontend request reuse, session data won't be interrupted, nor will it affect the display of RUM data.

-• allowedTracingOrigins: Enables linking between frontend (RUM) and backend (APM).
-This only works when RUM is deployed on the frontend and APM on the backend.
-Enter the domain names (production environment) or IPs (test environment) of backend application servers that interact with the frontend pages.
-Use Case: If a frontend user's access is slow due to backend code logic issues, you can jump from the RUM slow request data directly to APM data to check the backend code call situation during that period, identifying the root cause.
-Implementation Principle: When users access the frontend application, the frontend application calls resources and requests, triggering rum-js performance data collection. rum-js generates a trace-id and writes it into the request header.
-When the request reaches the backend, ddtrace reads this trace_id and records it in its own trace data, thus achieving linked analysis of application performance monitoring and user access monitoring data through the same trace_id.
+• allowedTracingOrigins: Achieves linkage between frontend and backend (APM and RUM).
+This scenario works when RUM is deployed on the frontend and APM on the backend.
+Here, you should fill in the domain names (for production) or IPs (for testing) of the backend application servers that interact with the frontend pages.
+Use Case: If a frontend user access is slow due to backend code logic anomalies, you can jump directly from the RUM slow request data to the APM data to view the backend code invocation details and determine the root cause of slowness.
+Principle: When users access the frontend application, the frontend application calls resources and requests, triggering rum-js performance data collection.
+Rum-js generates a trace-id written in the request_header.
+When the request reaches the backend, the ddtrace reads this trace_id and records it in its own trace data, thus enabling linked analysis of application performance monitoring and real-user monitoring data through the same trace_id.

-• env: Required, specifies the environment the application belongs to, such as test or product or other fields.
+• env: Mandatory, the environment the application belongs to, either test or product or other fields.

-• version: Required, specifies the version number of the application.
+• version: Mandatory, the version number of the application.

-• trackInteractions: Tracks user interactions, such as button clicks, form submissions, etc.
+• trackInteractions: User behavior statistics, such as button clicks, form submissions, etc.

 3 Publish